Lewis White Beck: Early life

-In his youth, Beck exhibited a natural talent for philosophical discourse and repeatedly raised questions related to the famous "Scopes Monkey Trial".
+In his youth, Beck exhibited a natural talent for philosophical discourse and repeatedly raised questions related to the famous Scopes trial.
 Much to his delight, he was formally introduced to the subject of philosophy by his sister who provided him with a copy of Will Durant's The Story of Philosophy at the age of fourteen.
 This subsequently inspired him to investigate the scientific writings of Thomas Henry Huxley and to acquire employment as a "lab assistant" while enrolled in high school.

 Beck's passion for dabbling in the synthesis of organic compounds after hours attracted the attention of his mentors and he was excused from studying introductory chemistry courses upon being enrolled at Emory University.
 Beck's performance in the quantitative chemistry lab was hindered, however, by an undiagnosed case of color blindness which he successfully concealed.
 Nevertheless, his perseverance was rewarded and by the conclusion of his junior year he was honored with an unusual admission to an honorary fraternity for chemists.

 Beck already suspected that his affliction might prove to be a dangerous hindrance to his aspiration of becoming a professional chemist.
-The fates intervened, however, as Beck soon attended a philosophical lecture by Leroy Loemker on "The Limits of Scientific Concepts" which was based upon the writings of Heinrich Rickert and Ernst Cassirer.
+However, as Beck soon attended a philosophical lecture by Leroy Loemker on "The Limits of Scientific Concepts" which was based upon the writings of Heinrich Rickert and Ernst Cassirer.
 Beck was captivated by the prospect of conducting "gedankenexperiments" without toiling in a dangerous laboratory.
 He immediately convinced Loemker to take on the monumental task of tutoring him in philosophy during his junior year so that he could change his major before graduating.
 One year later, Beck entered graduate school and remained forever grateful to Loemker for his guidance and personal interest in Beck's aspiration to join the ranks of "philosophic workmen".

 Beck received his bachelor's degree Phi Beta Kappa from Emory University in 1934, his master's degree from Duke University in 1935, and his doctoral degree from Duke University in 1937.
 His dissertation was entitled: "Synopsis: A Study in the Theory of Knowledge.